 If I had taken the proper course and trained like I was supposed to have been, I had no doubt I would have grown strong, unusually so.
 With the advantages my reincarnation gave me it wouldn't have been difficult for me to have been hailed as a prodigy, an up and coming genius.
 Just like Neji was.

 Not to defeat them.
 Not to kill those monsters, it wouldn't have been anywhere near enough.
 To kill a monster, you had to have the strength of one.

 I had to push myself.
 Harder than anyone, farther than anyone, I had to push myself and become strong.
-And that is why it will be here in this training ground, through my blood and suffering, that the Hyuuga monster will be born.
+And that was why it will be here on this training ground, through my blood and suffering, that the Hyuuga monster will be born.

 So instead of listening to common sense and stopping like any sane person in my place would have done, I turned back to my opponent and took a stance, ignoring the warmth that dripped down my chin.
 For some reason I could not understand the boy began to back away, a frightened look on his face.

 Well, it didn't matter as one of the surrounding students jeered at him, he stopped backing away and flushed red.
 When he next looked at me, all his pretence of calm serenity was abandoned as his face twisted up with embarrassed fueled rage, before he began stalking back towards me.